When It Gets Quiet It Gets Noisy

 The state of our mental health depends on many factors, especially external stimulation.
-There are no shortages of noise, especially in the city, of electronics, people, cars, music.
+There are no shortage of noises, especially in the city, of electronics, people, cars, music.
 Some, we seek, others are there and thankfully our body, through our senses, normalize it rapidly into the background.
 In this fast pace evolving World, where silence is scarce, what happens for you when it gets quiet?
 Do you only find it in the shower, in the bathroom, in the car, or maybe in nature?
-Maybe just before bed?

 Do you notice your thoughts more?
 Do you feel sensations in your body?
 Were you noticing them before?
 With regards to the thoughts, an internal dialogue has the opportunity of presenting itself.
 Do you let it?
 Is it invasive?
 You may say ‘I can’t stop thinking’ or ‘Im overwhelmed’.
 Were you really thinking before?
 Or were you processing information that required cognition, and now, in this moment of diminished intrusions, do your thoughts have an opportunity to be acknowledged?
 Do you give your thoughts attention?
 Maybe you divert:* hop onto social media, flip on the telephone, call a friend, clean, contact or connect with someone, go exercise, work, audiobook, music. etc….
 Or maybe you sit with it.
 Meditate, journal.